Z199Y/Z199Y/README.md

 - 👋 Hi, I’m @Z199Y
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python and App development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new python projects
 - 📫 How to reach me zheritage@hotmail.com

 <!---